Homemade Lotion Recipe: Warming Fall Spice Blend

 8. Repeat the immersion blender and hand-stirring process a few times, until you have achieved a thickened lotion consistency, about 5 minutes.
 You should be able to lift the blender or spoon and the lotion will fold over and leave a track (as opposed to being so liquid that it reincorporates smoothly into the lotion), but it should not be so thick that you can create peaks.
 It will thicken more as it cools.

-9. Pour the bulk of the lotion into a sterile container with an airtight lid.
-Label with lotion name and date made, and store in refrigerator.
-Pour enough lotion for a week into a sterile bottle (ideally with a pump top), label, and store in a cool place away from direct light and heat fluctuations for easy daily use.
+9. Pour your lotion back-stock into a sterile container with an airtight lid, label it with the name of the lotion and the date made, and store in refrigerator.
+Take out only as much lotion as you will use in the next week and put into a small, sterile bottle with a pump top.
+Label, and store in a cool place away from direct light and heat fluctuations for easy day-to-day use.
+Always store the rest in the refrigerator.
+If properly made and stored, the back-stock will last 3-4 months.

 Pro Tips